 Why Study Engineering?

 Engineers make the world a better place by working in collaborative teams to designing things that improve lives.
 Civilization's first steps began with the engineering of water delivery systems to meet the needs of agriculture and public health.
 Today's engineers are central to every part of our lives; our homes, our health, our jobs; how we get our food, how we get around, and how we communicate and learn and enjoy.
 They are also the ones who will tackle our greatest challenges, including mitigating the impacts humans have on the global environment.
 To all of these endeavors, engineers bring their diverse backgrounds, their knowledge, their skills; not just technical skills, but creativity, teamwork, flexibility, focus, leadership, communication...
 So, if you are passionate about people, willing to work hard to develop all your abilities, and are looking to make a difference - give engineering a try.
-Read more on this topic.
+Read more about changing the world through engineering.

 SRJC's Engineering Transfer Program